 “You are help me a lot because I do not have a lot of things for my children.
 You give me things for my home and something for woman.
 I need this help, my husband is very sick and he can not work.
 I feel shy because I come here a lot but I have a sister and a daughter and we need things for woman every month and we can not buy them.
 My daughter is 15 and her friends have nice clothes and shoes and now she can too.
 I can wash the clothes well with the washing powder you give me.”
 Sheren Alaadidy 34, Syrian Refuge

-The ABC Free Shop is a place where destitute asylum seekers, refugees and anyone living in poverty can come to get clothes, shoes, household items, food and other essentials, that will help them live more comfortably as they settle in Bristol.
+The ABC Free Shop is a place where vulnerable and in need asylum seekers & refugees can come to get clothes, shoes, household items, food and other essentials, that will help them live more comfortably as they settle in Bristol.

 Why are we running a Free Shop?

 Asylum seekers receive just £5 a day to live on.
 Asylum seekers who have been denied the right to remain receive nothing at all.
 Refugees who have been granted the right to remain in the UK are legally allowed to work, but once granted permission to stay, they have just 27 days to find somewhere to live, get a job or to sign on at the job centre to claim housing support.
 The system is complicated and involves travelling to various appointments, which is particularly difficult for people who are in a new country, with a different culture, speaking a new language and with very little money for their daily needs.

 Refugees and asylum are often vulnerable, most have experienced great trauma in their country of origin and on their journey to the UK, lost family members, their home and loved ones.
 Settling in a new country, with a new culture, language and surroundings whilst suffering from PTSD, depression, isolation and other physical illness can be very lonely and leaves many asylum seekers and refugees destitute.